JuliaAttic/FactCheck.jl/README.md

 ### Workflow

-You can run your tests simply by calling them from the command line, e.g. `julia --color test/runtests.jl`, but another option is to play your tests in a module, e.g.
+You can run your tests simply by calling them from the command line, e.g. `julia --color test/runtests.jl`, but another option is to place your tests in a module, e.g.

 ```jl
 module MyPkgTests